-Our first topic for the new autumn term is 'The Vicious Vikings!'
-This topic will focus on the incredible history of the Vikings.
-We will be investigating the Viking invasions of Britain and looking closely at their way of life.
-This will include finding out about the Gods and Godesses that they worshipped and learning how to write using viking runes.
-We will also be travelling to the Viking city of York and visiting the famous Jorvick Viking Centre for some practical project based learning too!
-After this, our DT work will allow the children to design and construct their very own viking artefacts.
-Later in the term, we will be looking at reversible and irreversible changes and investigating the various properties of materials in our science work.
-What a lot of exciting things we have to look forward to in this new school year...
+Our topic for the new spring term is 'The Marvellous Mayans!'
+This topic will focus on the incredible history of the Mayan Civilisation.
+We will be investigating the diverse Mayan culture and looking closely at their way of life.
+This will include finding out about the Gods that they worshipped and learning how they wrote using glyphs.
+The Mayans were amazing astronomers too.
+We will be studying the solar system as part of our science work.
+To help in our learning we will also be travelling to the Space Centre for some practical project based learning!
+After this, our DT work will allow the children to design and construct their very own Mayan artefacts.
+Later in the term, we will be looking at reversible and irreversible changes and investigating forces in our science work.
+What a lot of exciting things we have to look forward to in this new school term...

 In Year Six our homework is given out on Monday and is due back to school no later than the following Monday.
 It will normally consist of one piece of written English, Maths or Topic work.

 The children will also need to continue to practise their times tables weekly as these will help in all areas of their mathematical work.
 They will be tested on their current times tables every Friday.